What does “cost of living” mean?

 Who calculates cost of living?

 Cost-of-living comparisons are compiled by several trusted organizations—some government, some academic and some designed with consumers in mind.
-Each one offers a different perspective on everyday costs across the U.S. Here’s a quick guide to some of the most reliable tools:
+Each one offers a different perspective on everyday costs across the U.S. Here’s a quick guide to some of the most reliable sources:

 - Bureau of Labor Statistics: Tracks national price trends through the Consumer Price Index—a key measure of inflation and cost-of-living changes over time.